Fiarzen/Streaming-data-project/README.md

 Create a .env file with GUARDIAN_API_KEY="your guardian api key"

+run make requirements to install requirements in a venv

 ## AWS Credentials

 To publish messages to AWS services, you need to configure AWS credentials.
 The library uses boto3, which looks for credentials in the standard locations: